tedim52/ava-package/README.md

 Create a new Codespace from this repository using the button below.
 The default settings for the Codespace will work just fine.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=master&repo=864218549&skip_quickstart=true&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json)

+Once the codespace is set up, run `chmod 777 ./scripts/setup-codespace.sh` followed by `./scripts/setup-codespace.sh` This will simply check that Docker is running and install Kurtosis.
+Then you will be able to run Kurtosis commands.

 #### Configuration